Aereli/Aereli/README.md

 ### Hi there 👋

 ## I'm currently working as..
-- a frontend developer at NBC telemundo
+- a developer at Workload.ai
-- a teacher's assistant at Wyncode Academy

 ## Skills
 -  🌐 React